innot/argparseDecorator/docs/source/intro.rst

         print sum(values)

-Now the help command, which is supplied by the argparseDecorator, can output some information
+Now the help command, which is supplied by the argparseDecorator, will output the following information:

 .. code:: python